 They are dug in our project areas in Africa in order to capture rainwater that will otherwise get washed away over the dry, barren soil.
-By digging bunds, we can regreen a large area in a very short amount of time, benefiting biodiversity, nature, people and – eventually our climate.
+By digging bunds, a large area can be regreened in a very short amount of time, benefiting biodiversity, nature, people and – eventually our climate.

 If you want to make a global change, you need to be everywhere: news, ads, social channels, conversations, and above all in people’s hearts and minds.
-To do this, we use the power of media and communications, to build awareness and understanding and to show that together we can have a positive and significant impact on climate change.
+To do this, the power of media and communications build awareness and understanding and show that together we can have a positive and significant impact on climate change.